Oregon–Oregon State football rivalry: Notable game-related incidents

-1910: Following a 12–0 Oregon victory in Corvallis, fans of both teams began a verbal argument that escalated into exceedingly rowdy behavior as Ducks fans returned to the train station to leave.
+1910: Following a 12–0 Oregon victory in Corvallis, fans of both teams began a verbal argument that escalated into exceedingly rowdy behavior as Webfoots fans returned to the train station to leave.
 The UO's public relations department spread stories of Oregon Agricultural College hooliganism to the statewide press, offending students of OAC and causing the rivalry to be suspended for 1911.

 1937: After defeating Oregon 14–0 in Corvallis, Oregon State fans had a large rally the next evening that lasted for six hours.
 Approximately 2,000 Oregon State students decided to caravan the following day to Eugene and have another celebration.
 State police initially halted the group, then agreed to lead them through the town if they agreed to behave.
-However, once Oregon students got out of class, the situation escalated with Ducks pelting Beavers with tomatoes and water balloons, some Oregon State students were thrown into the millrace, and other OSU students taken to Skinner Butte, stripped and forced to repaint the "O" hillside letter yellow and slide down the painted surface.
+However, once Oregon students got out of class, the situation escalated with Webfoots pelting Beavers with tomatoes and water balloons, some Oregon State students were thrown into the millrace, and other OSU students taken to Skinner Butte, stripped and forced to repaint the "O" hillside letter yellow and slide down the painted surface.

 1954: Approximately 50 UO students infiltrated Corvallis and lit the traditional OSU homecoming bonfire early.
 While it had been done before, this time OSU students were able to capture 25 UO students and hold them "prisoner".
 The captured students had their heads shaved, were painted orange and black and some were forced to do menial labor for OSU fraternities.
 One captured UO student was marched through the OSU campus with a sign that said "I'm a dumb Duck".
 Meanwhile, the UO raiding party kidnapped a single OSU student and paraded him around the UO campus.